git-token/documentation/evaluating_projects_with_gittoken.md

 - When a lousy team meets a great market, market wins.
 - When a great team meets a great market, something special happens.

-This is why investors like to talk about funnels.
+In Marc Andreesen's terms above, markets can drive even a mediocre team to make great products - products that meet the customer's needs.
+Incidentally, this is why investors like to talk about funnels.
 How big is the market?
 How will you acquire users?
 What will keep those users coming back?
 Did my assistant make that reservation for Dorsia like I asked him to?

 ### Crypto-Specific Considerations